benashford/benashford.github.com/content/blog/2025-12-24-resurrecting-my-old-turbo-pascal-homework-with-ai/index.md

 I distinctly remember the first painful part, that was when I was trying to create a rudimentary UI.
 Buttons to navigate the screen, zoom in/out, that sort of thing.
 It felt like it took a month to get that part working.
 How the hell was I going to get the rest of it done?
 We essentially had all year to do it, but still...

 ...of course with the benefit of hindsight none of that was unusual in software projects.
-Somethings always take disproportionately longer than others, it's the main reason why estimating software projects is so often wrong...
+Some things always take disproportionately longer than others, it's the main reason why estimating software projects is so often wrong...

 I ended up creating a custom unit called `Button` ("unit" is what Turbo Pascal calls what would be called a module, or package, in other languages), because that was all it did.
 It defined a function to reset the screen, a function to draw a button, and a function to check if a button was pressed.
 The rest of the UI was in the main code itself, using Turbo Pascal's Graph unit.

 That was the most painful part of the project, so I need not have worried.
 Once I'd found a way forward, adding other features was straightforward.
 I just piled-on features, working on it most Wednesdays, until I ran out of time, then submitted the completed code.

-Despite beginning with no idea what I was doing, and despite some of the code containing embarassing howlers (more on these later), some parts were genuinely sophisticated.
+Despite beginning with no idea what I was doing, and despite some of the code containing embarrassing howlers (more on these later), some parts were genuinely sophisticated.
 Not cutting edge of course, but sophisticated in the sense that it used classical algorithms that I was only partially familiar with.
 For example it included an implementation of the [Shunting Yard algorithm](https://en.wikipedia.org/wiki/Shunting_yard_algorithm) to parse the equation in to Reverse Polish Notation, which was then used to evaluate `y` for a given `x`, but I didn't know it was called that at the time, it was years later when I had the "oh so that's what it's called" moment.
 Because of that, there's no mention of "shunting" or "yard" in the code, nor Reverse Polish Notation for that matter.
 I'd implemented it from memory, it had been briefly mentioned in one of the classroom sessions in the first-year.

 The project did the trick and got me an A-grade (A*-grades hadn't been invented yet).
 I went on to study Computer Science at university, where I learned much more about the theory as well as the practicalities of programming.
 My degree dissertation was a much more involved project, much more academically rigorous, but I still felt more... what's the word, pride I suppose... for the calculator because it was a tangible tool that you could just use.
 My degree disseration, on the other hand, was abstract, required a lot of data to start with and basically produced just a different lot of data that wasn't much to look at.